The best free Power BI alternatives for small businesses in 2026 are:

 - For maximum power and flexibility: Apache Superset

-All four tools can replace Power BI for small business needs.
-The key is matching the tool to your team's skills, data sources, and willingness to manage infrastructure.
+All of these tools can replace Power BI for small business needs.
+The key is matching the tool to your team's skills, data sources, and whether you actually need dashboards or just answers.

 Start with a proof of concept: pick your top 3 dashboards, recreate them in your chosen tool, and gather feedback from actual users.
 This hands-on testing will reveal whether the tool fits your workflow better than any feature comparison chart.